 All courses will be subject to audit, so please retain attendance information and be prepared to submit verification.

-CEP designees are required to report 30 hours of qualifying continuing education activities every two years.
-If you received your CEP designation in 2017, your first 30 hours of CE will be due on December 31, 2019, and your next 30 hours will be due December 31, 2021.
-If you receive your CEP designation in 2018, your first 30 hours will be due December 31, 2020, and your next 30 hours will be due on December 31, 2022.
+CEP and ECA designees are required to report 30 hours of qualifying continuing education activities every two years.
+If you received your designation in 2018, your first 30 hours of CE will be due on December 31, 2020, and your next 30 hours will be due December 31, 2022.
+If you receive your designation in 2019, your first 30 hours will be due December 31, 2021, and your next 30 hours will be due on December 31, 2023.
 If you are unsure of your due date, contact the CEPI.
 It is the responsibility of the CEP designee to submit the CE report before the due date.

 The following table gives some examples of due dates for CEP designees: